bikramadhikari001/toc/README.md

 - Data is written to CSV files in chunks to manage memory usage.
 - Parallel processing is used to speed up file processing.
 - Concurrent requests are used for file size retrieval to improve performance.
+- The Anthem index file processor (anthem.py) is specifically designed to handle the 20GB JSON file using a streaming approach.

 ## Contributing